mathewlewallen/awesome-free-tools/README.md

 - [Magnet](https://apps.apple.com/us/app/magnet/id441258766?mt=12) - A popular macOS app for snapping windows into organized tiles with keyboard shortcuts. 🍎
 - [i3](https://i3wm.org/) - A tiling window manager for Linux that provides powerful keyboard-driven window management. 🐧
 - [XMonad](https://xmonad.org/) - A highly customizable tiling window manager for X11 (Linux). 🐧
-- [FancyZones](https://github.com/microsoft/PowerToys) - A feature of PowerToys that helps with window snapping and arranging for multi-monitor setups in Windows. 🪟
+- [FancyZones](https://github.com/microsoft/PowerToys) - Feature of PowerToys that helps with window snapping and arranging for multi-monitor setups in Windows. 🪟
-- [Sway](https://github.com/swaywm/sway) - A tiling Wayland compositor for Linux, similar to i3, designed for use with Wayland. 🐧
+- [Sway](https://github.com/swaywm/sway) - Tiling Wayland compositor for Linux, similar to i3, designed for use with Wayland. 🐧
-- [KWin](https://kde.org/plasma-desktop) - A powerful window manager for KDE that supports tiling and a range of window management features for Linux. 🐧
+- [KWin](https://kde.org/plasma-desktop) - Powerful window manager for KDE that supports tiling and a range of window management features for Linux. 🐧
 - [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A simple app to display a portion of your screen on top of other windows. 🪟
 - [KDE Mover-Sizer](https://corz.org/windows/software/accessories/KDE-resizing-moving-for-Windows.php#section-Download) - Application that emulates the behaviour of KDE. 🪟
 - [GlazeWM](https://github.com/glzr-io/glazewm) - Tiling window manager inspired by i3wm. 🪟

 ### File Management

-- [Everything](https://www.voidtools.com/) - Lightning-fast file and folder search tool that indexes your entire Windows file system for instant access. 🪟
+- [Everything](https://www.voidtools.com/) - Lightning-fast file and folder search tool that indexes your entire Windows file system for instant access. 🪟 ⭐
 - [Files](https://github.com/files-community/Files) - Modern file manager that helps users organize their files and folders. 🪟
 - [Double Commander](https://doublecmd.sourceforge.io/) - Dual-pane file manager with extensive functionality like tabbed browsing, built-in text editor, and advanced search. 🪟 🍎 🐧
 - [Xftp 7](https://www.netsarang.com/en/xftp/) - Lightweight and flexible SFTP/FTP client with advanced features for efficient file transfers. 🪟